-Man to face charges of killing mother at sea for inheritance
+Man denies killing mother at sea to inherit family’s estate

 Carman was found in an inflatable raft eight days after leaving a Rhode Island marina to go fishing with his mother, who was never found.
 Prosecutors allege Carman altered the boat to make it more likely to sink that day.
 He has denied doing anything to intentionally make the boat unseaworthy.

-Carman, who was arrested Tuesday, faces life in prison if convicted of killing his mother.
-His attorney did not return an email seeking comment.
+Carman, who was arrested Tuesday, faces life in prison if convicted of killing Linda Carman, his mother.
+His attorney did not comment after the arraignment.

+Federal prosecutors said in a court document filed Wednesday he should remain detained because he poses a flight risk and is a danger to the community.
+They wrote that Carman was treated for mental health issues from when he was a small child until he was 17 years old and has avoided any treatment since then.

+“For an individual who would kill his own family members, nothing is off the table,” prosecutors wrote.
+A hearing is scheduled for Monday.

 Prosecutors allege the inheritance scheme that has spanned nearly a decade began with Carman buying a rifle in New Hampshire that he used to shoot Chakalos on Dec.
 20, 2013, while he slept.
 He then discarded his computer hard drive and the GPS unit that had been in his truck, prosecutors said.